jucian0/posts/developing-redux.md

 ```

 Finally, we have a simple implementation of redux, this implementation does not reflect any redux library implementation, it's just a possible implementation of redux.
-The principal goal of this post is to show you a simple way how redux works.
-If you are more interested in a functional approach let me know and we can do it in the next post.
+The principal goal of this post is to show you a simple way of how redux works.
+If you are more interested in a functional approach, let me know and we can address it in the next post.

 I hope that you enjoyed this post.
 Stay Safe!!!